VerenaEna/ClassicArcadeGame/README.md

 ## How to Play
 - The goal is to jump into the water.

-- Using the arrow keys on your keyboard.
+- You can use the arrow keys on your keyboard or you move with the W - S - A - D

 - Try to avoid the cockroaches and jump into the water.